 If you’re unfamiliar with what marketing development funds (MDFs) are, there’s a good chance that your B2B SaaS company may be leaving some eligible funding on the table.
 Simply put, MDFs are (often) under-utilized dollars that can be put towards marketing campaigns and development programs.
-In this PartnerStack guide to marketing development funds, we’ll break down exactly what they are, why they’re beneficial, and how you can create or apply for MDF programs to drive more sales and increase revenue for B2B businesses.
+In this PartnerStack guide to marketing development funds, we’ll break down exactly what they are, why they’re beneficial, and how you can create or apply for MDF programs to drive more sales and increase revenue for your B2B SaaS business.

 What are marketing development funds (MDFs)?

 Marketing development funds are sometimes referred to as market development funds and more commonly by the acronym MDF.
-MDFs are a category of funding initiatives that a vendor or distributor allocates for partners within their partnership ecosystem to finance mutually beneficial joint marketing activities that support future growth.
+MDFs are a category of funding initiatives that a vendor or distributor allocates for partners within their partnership ecosystem to finance mutually beneficial joint marketing activities that support future ecosystem growth.
 In the B2B SaaS market specifically, MDFs are money set aside for channel partners to leverage in order to increase brand awareness and drive sales of their product through marketing campaigns or development programs.

 What are some examples of MDF programs?